djr111/ElevatorControlProject/README.md

 <br />GUI have control panel in the middle where all the actions can be executed by clicking on buttons
 <br />Either way lift can be called on respective floor from options on the left
 <br />For this program OleDB database is used for all the actions tracking, taking time/date data from the local machine
-<br />Additionally there is ALARM button to trigger function when lift is being broken - in this case all the doors open and ALARM status
+<br />Additionally there is STOP button to trigger situationn when lift is being broken - in this case all the doors open and ALARM status
-<br />being issued on displays and database - since it is failure situation further actions would consider engineer to appear, fix the lift
+<br />being issued on displays and is also recorded in database - since it is failure situation further actions would consider engineer to appear, fix the lift
 <br />and reset system

+<br />Images below represent program in action

 <br />![image](https://user-images.githubusercontent.com/58305266/192172504-a9da6a3a-ab40-486c-b65b-ebb2bee2e034.png)